What is email marketing?

 Create your database of potential customers

-Before creating your email list, you want to make sure you understand how to avoid the spammy behaviour.
+Before creating your email list, you want to make sure you understand how to avoid spammy behavior.

 In the US they have the CAN-SPAM laws against “non-solicited pornography and marketing” (ouch) that sets out regulations for appropriate emailing practices and has some hefty penalties at its disposal.